-In order for this benefit to be triggered, the incident must be deemed “terrorism” by the US Department of State and must meet the policy’s specified requirements.
+In order for this benefit to be triggered, the incident must be deemed “terrorism” by the US Department of State, or a local government where the attack occurred, and must meet the policy’s specified requirements.
 Typical requirements include:

 - The incident must occur in or near a city listed on your itinerary

 - The incident must occur within a specified time period of your departure date, usually 7-30 days

 - The policy was in place before the terrrorist attack occurred

 - There have been no recent terrorist incidents in the same city within a specified period of time (some policies)